 Next, create a filing system that works for you.
-We suggest grouping your records into buckets:
+Some suggested categories include:

-- Medical – Save bills, notes from doctor visits, test results, and prescription information.
+- Medical records.
+Save bills, notes from doctor visits, test results, and prescription information.
 It’s best to simply organize all medical documents by date so that you have a clear timeline of events.

-- Professional/Career – Save employment contacts, performance reviews, employee manuals, vacation authorization, documentation of your sick days, continuing education certificates, and any important notices that affect your benefits.
+- Employment documents.
+Save employment contacts, performance reviews, employee manuals, vacation authorization, documentation of your sick days, continuing education certificates, and any important notices that affect your benefits.
 Assuming you’ll work for more than one employer in your lifetime, it’s best to organize these by company first and then by date.

-- Proof of Ownership/Purchase – Save any documents that prove you own your big purchases and most valuable assets.
+- Proof of ownership.
+Save any documents that prove you own your big purchases and most valuable assets.
 This includes deeds for real estate, other mortgage papers, automobile titles, major appliances, electronics, jewelry, and bond and stock certificates.
 It’s easiest to organize these by date.

 Once you have a filing system in order, be sure to properly file your records as you obtain them.
 Some find it helpful to have an “inbox” where you can place records temporarily.
 If you use an inbox, be sure to set aside time once a week or month to go through the inbox and file the records away.